awsdocs/aws-greengrass-developer-guide/doc_source/lambda-group-config.md

 **Resource access policies**
 A list of up to 10 [local resources](access-local-resources.md), [secret resources](secrets.md), and [machine learning resources](ml-inference.md) that the Lambda function is allowed to access, and the corresponding `read-only` or `read-write` permission\.
 In the console, these *affiliated* resources are listed on the function's **Resources** page\.
 Resource access policies apply only when Lambda functions are run in a Greengrass container\.
 When you run Lambda functions without containerization, you can directly access local resources\.
-Secret resources can be accessed when running without containerization\.
+You can also access secret resources when running without containerization\.

 ## Running a Lambda Function as Root<a name="lambda-running-as-root"></a>